yedidyakfir/CMDRunAlgorithm/README.md

 - Create a nested structure to analyze the correct data type.
 Supporting nested types (Optional, Union, List etc)
 - Allow user to create a connection from inner parameter that was not directly created.
 <br>for example, if I need a.b.c->model and I just created a, I dont want to create a special creator for this. make a way to take the inside of a and pass it to the creator
-- Allow setting consts (for example when we want set dtype to torch.float16, add additional param for this like --param_name-const)
 - how to manipulate the class, like setting the start point?
 - add settings and default config